dilpreetbadhan/Ride-Demand-Prediction-Project/README.md

-Ride Demand Prediction Using Weather and Time Features Project Overview
+Ride Demand Prediction Using Weather and Time Features

+Project Overview

 This project aims to analyze and predict ride-sharing demand based on weather conditions and time-based features.
 By integrating ride data with weather data, we explore how factors like temperature, precipitation, and wind speed impact ride demand.

 The project includes data cleaning, feature engineering, exploratory data analysis (EDA), and building a predictive model to forecast ride counts.

 Objectives

-Integrate and clean ride-sharing and weather datasets.
+1.Integrate and clean ride-sharing and weather datasets.
-Perform exploratory data analysis (EDA) to identify patterns in ride demand.
+2.Perform exploratory data analysis (EDA) to identify patterns in ride demand.
-Develop a predictive model to estimate ride counts using weather and time features.
+3.Develop a predictive model to estimate ride counts using weather and time features.
-Visualize insights and evaluate model performance.
+4.Visualize insights and evaluate model performance.

 Data Sources

-Ride Data: Pre-collected ride data (cleaned_data.csv).
+1.Ride Data: Pre-collected ride data (cleaned_data.csv).
-Weather Data: Collected using the Visual Crossing Weather API for New York City.
+2.Weather Data: Collected using the Visual Crossing Weather API for New York City.

 Steps Followed

 1. Data Collection
 Ride data (cleaned_data.csv) was provided.

 Weather data for New York City (2022) was fetched via the Visual Crossing Weather API and saved as New York City Weather.csv.

-2. Data Cleaning and Merging
+3. Data Cleaning and Merging
 Merged ride data with weather data on the pickup_datetime column.
 Kept relevant columns like temp, precip, windspeed, humidity, and conditions.

-3. Handling Missing Data
+4. Handling Missing Data
 Missing weather values were handled using linear interpolation.

-4. Feature Engineering
+5. Feature Engineering
 New features were added:

 Time-Based Features: